Twelfth Night (1996 film): Plot

-On Twelfth Night, Viola (Imogen Stubbs) and Sebastian (Steven Mackintosh) are young twins who are performing on a ship and use their likeness to tease their audiences.
-During their journey, they are caught in a storm, shipwrecked and separated.
-Viola and other survivors end up on the shore of Illyria.
-A devastated Viola believes her brother dead.
+On Twelfth Night, Viola (Imogen Stubbs) and Sebastian (Steven Mackintosh) are youthful twins who are performing on a ship; they use their likeness to tease their audiences.
+During the voyage, their ship is caught in a storm.
+The ship is wrecked and Viola and Sebastian are separated.
+Viola and some of the other survivors end up on the shore of Illyria.
+A devastated Viola believes her brother died in the wreck.
 She later takes his appearance to join the court of the local Duke Orsino (Toby Stephens).
 The young woman has her long, beautiful hair cut by the sailor, conceals her breasts, and dresses like a boy.
 After that, Viola becomes a page, using the name "Cesario".

-Orsino is madly infatuated with Countess Olivia (Helena Bonham Carter), who is in mourning due to her brother's recent death.
+Orsino is madly infatuated with Countess Olivia (Helena Bonham Carter), who is in mourning her brother who has recently died in a military action.
 She uses the tragedy as an excuse to avoid seeing the Duke, whom she does not love.
-He sends "Cesario" to do his wooing and Olivia falls in love with the messenger, unaware of "Cesario"'s real gender.
-Realising Olivia's feelings for her alter ego, Viola is caught in even more of a quandary in that she is in love with Orsino.
+The Duke sends his new page "Cesario" to do his wooing, and Olivia falls in love with the messenger, unaware of "Cesario"'s real gender.
+Realising Olivia's feelings for her alter ego, Viola is caught in even more of a quandary, in that she is in love with Orsino.

-Meanwhile, elements of Olivia's household plot against her pompous steward Malvolio (Nigel Hawthorne) by tricking him into believing that Olivia loves him.
+Meanwhile, members of Olivia's household plot against her pompous steward Malvolio (Nigel Hawthorne) by tricking him into believing that Olivia loves him.
 (Malvolio even wears a toupée to appear younger than he is.)
-His attempts to woo her, however, are met with bewilderment by Olivia who has him committed, where he is subjected to further humiliations by Maria (Imelda Staunton), Feste (Ben Kingsley) and Sir Toby Belch (Mel Smith).
+His attempts to woo her, however, are met with bewilderment by Olivia who has him committed, where he is subjected to further humiliations by Maria (Imelda Staunton), Feste (Ben Kingsley), and Sir Toby Belch (Mel Smith).